microsoft/pxt-arcade-smart-shield/README.md

   you can also re-program other debuggers with BMP firmware
 * a CMSIS-DAP debugger; we've been using
   [Particle Debugger](https://store.particle.io/products/particle-debugger);
-  make sure to disconnect micro:bit from your computer when using this
+  make sure to disconnect micro:bit USB port from your computer when using this
 * an ST-LINK/V2 or one of its clones - this is the default setting You will want to set the right interface in `Makefile.user`.